baezortega/CrossSpecies2021/README.md

 Rscript scripts/5_Copy_Number.R
 ```

-**NB.** The run time of this step can be reduced substantially by limiting the analysis to species with copy number changes (see line 65 in script `5_CopyNumber.R`).
+**NB.** The run time of this step can be reduced substantially by limiting the analysis to species with copy number changes (see l.
+65 in the script).

 ---